ADF Logo

 Do you want a dead daughter or a living son?

 Yet, it’s becoming clearer and clearer that this talking point is, in fact, a lie.
 It was even exposed during oral argument in United States of America v.
 Skrmetti.
-In the case, the U.S. Supreme Court is weighing Tennessee’s ability to protect children from dangerous “gender transition” procedures.
+In the case, the U.S. Supreme Court upheld Tennessee’s ability to protect children from dangerous “gender transition” procedures.

 “Strangio admits, under oath, that suicide is actually ‘rare,’” Sapir writes.
 “Strangio’s use of ‘admittedly’ is also striking, as it suggests the attorney is aware that claims about suicide prevention through sex ‘change’ are false.”